MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-serverless-node-04.md

 ---
-title: Deploy the Azure Functions application from Visual Studio Code
+title: Deploy the Functions app to Azure cloud
-description: Serverless Tutorial part 4, deploy the Functions app to the cloud. ms.topic: tutorial ms.date: 09/23/2019 ms.custom: devx-track-js
+description: Use the Visual Studio Code extension for Azure Functions to deploy the Functions app to the Azure cloud.
+Verify the Functions app is publicly available with a browser. ms.topic: tutorial ms.date: 09/23/2019 ms.custom: devx-track-js, contperfq2
 ---

-# Deploy the Functions app
+# Deploy the Functions app to Azure cloud

 [Previous step: Test the function locally](tutorial-vscode-serverless-node-03.md)

+In this step, use the Visual Studio Code extension for Azure Functions to deploy the Functions app to the Azure cloud.
+Verify the Functions app is publicly available with a browser.

+## Use Visual Studio Code extension to deploy to hosting environment

 1. In VS Code, select the Azure logo to open the **Azure Explorer**, then under **Functions**, select the blue up arrow to deploy your app: